alex-dukhno/isomorphicdb/docs/RFCs/text/2021-04-24-Executing-Multiple-Queries-In-Single-Transaction.md

 This RFC does not contain information of how to handle query processing, e.g. how to handle dynamic parameters used with [extended query protocol][2] or what process of type inference or type coercion.
 These topics deserve their own RFCs.
-Also it is not a goal of this RFC how much of same behavior IsomorphicDB should have of handling prepared statements.
-This information can be taken from official PostgreSQL documentation.
 Transactions validation and conflict resolution is out of scope of the RFC.
-However, it might influence the process of execute multiple queries in a single transaction.
+This is the topic of future RFCs that might influence the process of execute multiple queries in a single transaction.

 # Motivation and background